bottlenoselabs/c2cs/README.md

 ### Limitations

 1. .NET 5+ is recommended because C# 9 function pointers are recommended.
-This can be turned off and a fallback to using delegates for function pointers can be used.
+The usage of C# 9 function pointers can be turned off and a fallback to using delegates for function pointers can be used.
 This allows bindings to be created for versions of .NET before .NET 5.
-However, this can have consequences on performance due to use of the Garbage Collector getting involved for delegates; your milage may vary.
+However, this can have consequences on performance due to use of the Garbage Collector getting involved for using delegates in C# to do callbacks from C; your milage may vary.

 2. C2CS does not work for every C library.
 This is due to some technical limitations where some C libraries are not "bindgen-friendly".